postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 ### Adding documentation

-You can link your private and public documentation on collections with an API.
+You can link your documentation on collections with an API.
 In the **Develop** tab, click **Add documentation**.
 The following screen opens:

 [![api add doc](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Documentation1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Documentation1.png)